CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/2b-Monitoring-using-Azure-Monitor-for-AVD.md

-# Lab 2: Monitoring using Azure Monitor for AVD (Part 2)
+# Lab 2b: Monitoring using Azure Monitor for AVD

+## Exercise 1: Exploring Insights for AVD

-## Exercise 1: Access AVD using browser and Remote client
+### Task 1: Access AVD using browser and Remote client

 1. Paste the below mentioned link in your browser in the **JumpVM** and enter your **credentials** to login.